robvanvolt/DALLE-models/README.md

+# Models trained with lucidrains' DALLE-pytorch (https://github.com/lucidrains/DALLE-pytorch) code

+This repository is a collection of checkpoints for DALLE-pytorch models, from where you can keep on training or start generating images.

+The idea of this repository is to make shared and continued training feasible.

 # DALLE-models
-Here is a collection of checkpoints for DALLE-pytorch models, from where you can keep on training or start generating images.

 The folders are named after the hyperparameters used for the training, e.g.:

+Models with 12 layers, 8 heads, 64 head dimensions, 128 text dimensions, 512 image dimensions are located in the following folder:

+12-layers/8heads/64dim/128textdim_512imgdim/

 The filenames of the models represent the model it was trained from and additional hyperparameters, e.g.: